 Seeking Professional Help

-Research for credible rehab centres in your area.
-Ensure the service provider you choose has plenty of treatment options, has good reviews, and is transparent about their pricing policy.
-Once you start visiting the rehab, your medical officer will start connecting with you.
-He or she may inquire about your addiction, any existing health conditions, and your long-term goals.
+Research credible rehab centres in your area and seek a professional assessment from a rehab centre or mental healthcare provider that can treat cocaine addiction.
+Ensure the service provider you choose has good reviews, is transparent about pricing, and can advise whether inpatient treatment or outpatient care is the right option for your needs.
+Once you start visiting the rehab for cocaine addiction, your medical officer will start connecting with you.
+He or she may enquire about your addiction, any existing health conditions, and your long-term goals.

 Your role here is to be as honest as possible.
 Your transparency will help the professionals in formulating a treatment plan that is tailored just to your needs.